-ARCL1007 Guide to Human Evolution I (3rd Quarter 9 points) Dr Jerome Reynard
+ARCL1007 Guide to Human Evolution I (1st Quarter 9 points) Prof. Dominic Stratford

 This course explores the development of human cultural behaviour within the framework of the major stages of human evolution.
 The first part of the course considers non-human primates and the analogies they provide for the origins of cultural behaviour in our earliest ancestors.
 It then considers cultural adaptations, from the time of the development of lithic technology from 3.3 million years ago until the evolution of modern humans 200 000 years ago.
 The most important and lasting adaptations are discussed, and a major theme is how modern humans mingled with other groups outside of Africa to give rise to the humans of today.

-ARCL1008 World Hunter-Gatherers I (2nd Quarter 9 points) Dr Sam Challis and Prof. David Pearce
+ARCL1008 World Hunter-Gatherers I (2nd Quarter 9 points) Prof. David Pearce

 For most of our history, humans have been hunter-gatherers.
 Even today there are small pockets of people who prefer to practice hunting and gathering as way of life, though often differently from how people might have in the past.
 This course will take students from the origins of complex hunting and gathering all the way to the present where we ask what the future is for those communities who follow this way of existence today.
 In the process, we look at examples of hunter-gatherers from all over the world and we consider hunter-gatherer economics, social organisation, religion and ritual, art and complexity.
 Finally, we assess whether modern-day hunter-gatherers provide valid analogues (comparisons) for understanding those in the archaeological record.